InternetOfUs/developer/docs/tech/usecase/ask-for-help.md

 * notify there is a new question to answer to
 * notify there is a new answer to a question
+* notify the provided answer has been marked as the preferred one

 #### Question to answer